basher/Parcel-Sass-Modules/README.md

 ## Commands
 - `npm start` - Watches and compiles files, for development.
-- `npm build` - Minifies files, for production.
+- `npm run build` - Minifies files, for production.
-- `npm storybook` - Launches Storybook/HTML.
+- `npm run storybook` - Launches Storybook/HTML.
 Run this in a separate terminal instance from Parcel.

 ### Dev dependencies
 - Parcel's [default Babel presets](https://parceljs.org/languages/javascript/#default-presets)are sufficient.
 There's no need for a `.babelrc`.